-o.
-School Procedure
+9. School Procedure

 - 9.1.
-All instances of bullying will be investigated by relevant staff, for example form tutor, Key Stage Staff, pastoral staff, SLT.
-Careful thought will be given to: - 9.1.1. the safety of all parties involved
+All instances of bullying will be investigated by relevant staff, for example form tutor, Heads of Year/ Key Stage, pastoral and learning staff, SLT.
+Careful thought will be given to: - 9.1.1. the safety of all parties involved - 9.1.2. the needs of those directly involved

-- 9.1.2. the needs of those directly involved - 9.1.3. preventing the situation from escalating - 9.1.4. the appropriateness of taking a multi-agency approach in the event of a serious incident - 9.1.5. the correct recording of the incident - 9.1.6. an appropriate sanction being applied

-9.2.
-When an incident is reported:

-- 9.2.1.
-Students and staff directly involved will be asked to write an account of what happened.
+- 9.1.3. preventing the situation from escalating - 9.1.4. the appropriateness of taking a multi-agency approach in the event of a serious incident - 9.1.5. the correct recording of the incident - 9.1.6. an appropriate sanction being applied - 9.2.
+When an incident is reported: - 9.2.1.
+Students and staff directly involved will be asked to give an account of what happened.
 A member of staff, as per point 9.1, will then meet with the students concerned to discuss the incident in more detail. - 9.2.2.
 Sanctions will be applied in accordance with the school's Behaviour Policy - 9.2.3.
 Parents will be contacted in all instances of confirmed bullying. - 9.2.4.
 The tutor and other relevant members of staff will be informed accordingly - 9.2.5.
-Incidents will be recorded on CPOMS.
+Incidents will be recorded on CPOMS. - 9.3.
+Review